rugbyprof/4553-Spatial-DS/Lectures/02_GeoJson/README.md

   - LinearRing (interior)
     - Positions...

-The first LinearRing defines the perimiter and the remaining LinearRings define holes.
+The first LinearRing defines the perimeter and the remaining LinearRings define holes.

 -----